 Below is a list of my favorite web design and development resources, which have been extremely helpful in my web design and development journey.
 I hope this list can be a useful resource for other budding web designers and/or developers.

 Genesis Framework is a popular framework by StudioPress for development WordPress sites.
 It comes with SEO optimized code and airtight security features.

-Local by Flywheel is a free local WordPress development tool that makes setting up local WordPress installs a breeze.
-It allows you to manage multiple local installs from a single dashboard, and save them as blueprints for later use.
-It’s definitely my favorite local WordPress development tool so far.
+Local by Flywheel is my favorite local WordPress development tool.
+It is free and it makes setting up local WordPress installs a breeze.
+You can manage multiple local installs from a single dashboard, and save them as blueprints for later use.

 Bill Erickson is a WordPress developer who writes extensively about Genesis, Gutenberg editor, and WordPress development in general.
-His blog has been extremely hopeful in my web design and development work.
+His blog has been a valuable resource in my web design and development work.

 Learn Web Design & Development (free)

 Learn to Code HTML & CSS covers a variety of web design and development topics from beginning to advanced levels.
-The explainations are clear and the site is highly organized.
+The explanations are clear and the site is highly organized.

 Usability.gov is a terrific resource for user experience best practices and strategies.

 HackDesign is an easy to follow, organized design course for budding UXers and is made up of best resources out there on the web.
 You can sign up to receive a design lesson in your inbox each week, hand crafted by a design pro.

 Odin Project is a complete curriculum for learning web development consisting of best online resources.
 The focus is on projects so you can learn by doing.
 It also offers opportunities to connect with other students so you don’t have to learn on your own.